Abdulrahman-Bahaa/Data-Engineering-Chicago-Taxi/README.md

 - Others

-## Note
+## Notes
+### CloudBuild
-cloudbuild step for installing requirements to the environment is implemented and working but gives an error when no updates for the packages exist.
+- cloudbuild step for installing requirements to the environment is implemented and working fine
+- It mark a false positive error in the logs `No change in configuration` when no new updated is required in the environment.
-The error is not critical and the pipeline continues to work as expected, and it can be suppressed by adding checking the output of the bash command in the cloudbuild step and ignoring if the output is this issue `No change in configuration.
-Must specify a change to configuration.software_configuration.pypi_dependencies`
+- The error is not critical and the pipeline continues to work as expected
+- It can be suppressed by adding checking the output of the bash command in the cloudbuild step and marking as succeded if the output is `No change in configuration`
-This is ignored for now as it's not used in the current project setup, no custom packages required to be installed in the environment.
+- This is ignored for now as it's not used in the current project setup, no custom packages required to be installed in the environment.